mbenedix/runninglog/README.md

 ## Troubleshooting

-There are a lot of places where things could go wrong and I only tested this on Ubuntu 19.10 with Docker installed from the Docker repo.
+There are a lot of places where things could go wrong and I have only tested this on Ubuntu 19.10 and Ubuntu 18.04LTS with Docker installed from the Docker repo.
 I will highlight a few areas that I believe are the largest friction points.

 ### Docker Stack deployment stuck at 0/1 replicas for each service